 He had with him a thin woman who he introduced as his lawyer.
 “You’ll be hearing from her soon,” he said.

-Shortly after the newspaper printed another letter.
+The next week the newspaper printed another letter.

 We pinned it up in the back room below the photos of banned customers and the asbos distributed by community support officers.
 Games Hoarder went out of business a year later.
-Gary wanted to sell it to the manager but he wasn’t interested.
+Barry wanted to sell it to the manager but he wasn’t interested.

 One evening near the end of my time at Gameplayer a man ran into the shop with a bulging rucksack and set it on the counter.
 This was a sign that someone was about to create a lot of work.
 It was one minute before closing time.